-void yr_compiler_set_include_callback (YR_COMPILER compiler, VR_COMPILER INCLUDE CALLBACK FUNC call

-YR_COMPILER_INCLUDE_CALLBACK_FUNC callback, YR_COMPILER_INCLUDE_FREE_FUNC include_free, void user_data)
+void yr_compiler_set_include_callback (YR_COMPILER compiler, YR_COMPILER_INCLUDE_CALLBACK_FUNC callback, YR_COMPILER_INCLUDE_FREE_FUNC include_free, void user_data)

 New in version 3.7.0: Set a callback to provide rules from a custom source when include directive is invoked.
 The user_data pointer is untouched and passed back to the callback function and to the free function.
 Once the callback's result is no longer needed, the include_free function will be called.
 If the memory does not need to be freed, include_free can be set to NULL.
 If callback is set to NULL support for include directives is disabled.